The ADR Ethics Board

 The following is a list of descriptions of the different types of ADR processes:

 - Arbitration.
 A process in which each party in a dispute and their attorney present their position before a neutral third party, who makes a decision.
-If the parties agree in advance, the award is binding and is enforceable in the same manner as any contractual obligation.
-If the parties do not stipulate that the award is binding, the award is advisory and a request for trial de novo (trial in MN District Court) may be made by any party.
+If the parties stipulate in writing that the arbitration will be binding, then the proceedings will be conducted pursuant to the Uniform Arbitration Act (Minn.
+Stat. § 572.08 - .30).
+If the parties do not stipulate that the award is binding, the award is non-binding and will be conducted pursuant to Rule 114.09 .

 - Consensual Special Magistrate.
-A process in which a dispute is presented to a neutral third party in the same manner as a civil lawsuit is presented to a judge.
-This process is binding and includes the right of appeal to the MN Court of Appeals.
+A process in which the parties present their positions to a neutral in the same manner as a civil lawsuit is presented to a judge.
+This process is binding and includes the right of appeal to the Minnesota Court of Appeals.

 - Summary Jury Trial.
 A process in which each party and their attorney present a summary of their position before a panel of jurors.
 The number of jurors on the panel is six unless the parties agree otherwise.
 The panel may issue a non-binding advisory opinion regarding liability, damages, or both.